“Oh, that’s not how your team tracks it?”

 Introducing automated data matching

 That’s where data.world can help.
-This month, we’re excited to launch the ability to automatically match and enhance your data.
+This month, we’re excited to launch the ability to automatically match and enhance your data in your data catalog.
 (You can try it out for free on our platform, too.)

 data.world will automatically identify when your data contains a matchable column, and offer to pull in a clean, dependable version of your column based on standard classifications.